giftnuss/foodsharing/README.md

 It'll take some time the first time you run it to fetch all the docker images and install composer/npm etc, so go and make a cup of tea.

-### Foodsharing Light and API
+### foodsharing light and API

-If you want to include the new Django API and the Foodsharing Light frontend, then:
+If you want to include the new Django API and the foodsharing light frontend, then:

 ```
 # you may have "api" and "light" directories already present, if so remove them first